cypress-io/cypress-documentation/source/tutorials/build-and-test-todo/testing-inputs.md

 - How to use the Cypress UI to assist in building your tests.
 - Interacting with elements
 - Making assertions
-- Using beforeEach and Cypress configuration to remove duplicated code
+- Using beforeEach to remove duplicated code
+- Defining your application's base url through Cypress configuration
 {% endnote %}

-VIDEO HERE
+{% video 240554808 %}